Transition Information

 Is transportation provided?

 Yes.
-You may choose to drop off and pick up your child or sign up for school bus transportation.
+You may choose sign up for school bus transportation. or to drop off and pick up your child.

-Can I transport from daycare or babysitter location?
+Can my child be transported daycare or babysitter location?